 - Each school has an Admission Number (AN) which is the number of places that we can offer.
 You can see the AN for the schools you are interested in by checking the school directory.

 - If your preferred school, or schools, has more applications than there are places available, then we may not be able to offer your child a place.
-This will be because other children had higher priority for the places available.
-We use the admission rules to put children into order and then offer the number of places we have available (the AN).
+This will be because other children had a higher priority for the places available.
+We use the admission rules to put children into order and then offer the number of places we have available.

-- If we can’t offer any of your preferences, and your child lives in Buckinghamshire, we normally offer a place at the nearest Buckinghamshire school that has a place available.
+- If we can’t offer any of your preferences, and your child lives in Buckinghamshire, we offer a place at the nearest Buckinghamshire school that has a place available.
 This may not be your catchment school.

 - Remember that we cannot guarantee that your child will be offered a place at your catchment school, or any of your preferred schools.